 AHO 4.2 IHUMĀTAO humidato is believed to be one of the kets places in Tamba Mayasurav where More settled and formes.
 Archaeologists wave estimated that More courseled was well was from around 1.450.
 Mass when so moround 1.450.
 Mass when so this place of the set it is must be compared to the continuent on course the must be compared to the colorastation, and 1.853.
-After the lever Zealand Wars sended, most of the Morbinstand to the furnition precisional sender confidence of the Morbinstand to the Humidato precisional sense confidence in the New Zealand sense confidence of the Morbinstand to the Humidato precisional sense confidence in the New Zealand sense confidence we delained water seriors, most or other floors had not the humbs peeriosals are second-sected under the New Zealand ettlements Act and sold to Bittley mitigates.
-Manie wheniva returned to a mont levene at Illumination, where their escendarins continue to live today; reveet, most of the Said remained in the action of Pleanis Testines as a privately writed from to 150 years.
-In 2014 the load was deligitated as special humbs are the city, and in 10.5 Pleanis Network, and in in 2014 and earno was designated as special housing area in the city, and in 015 Parin Newton, along with relatives of other locals, stated a compalign inicial they called SOUL - Sare Our than Landsappa.
-They opposed the revolucionant because of the historical, tatural and archaeological significance of se land, and argued it should be left an one space or returned to mana wherus. squarely government or white the government of the gov aponesses, where indigenous Haw were demonstrating against a S observatory on their sacred mus Maran Kea.
+After the lever Zealand Wars sended, most of the Morbinstand to the furnition precisional sender confidence of the Morbinstand to the Humidato precisional sense confidence in the New Zealand sense confidence of the Morbinstand to the Humidato precisional sense confidence in the New Zealand sense confidence we delained waits entow, most of orthe floors had not the hinted poetensial as confiscated under the New Zealand ettlements Act and sold to Bittley mitigates.
+Mains wheniva returned to a main lesence at Eurocka, where their escendarins continue to live today; lowest, most of the Said remained in the action of Pleanis Settlews as a privately wreted from to 150 years.
+In 2014 the load was designated as special housing area in the city, and in 10.5 Pleanis Network, and the in 2014 and earno was designated as special housing area in the city, and in 015 Parin Newton, along with relatives of other locals, stated a compalign inicial they called SOUL - Sare Our than Landsappa.
+They opposed the revolucionant because of the historical, tatural and archaeological significance of se land, and argued it should be left an one space or returned to mana wherus. squarely government con with the R and in in a squarely government or con with the R and in in an Rights to the R and in in the R and in the R aponesses, where indigenous Haw were demonstrating against a S observatory on their sacred mus Maran Kea.
 Much support was back and forth between the grou other Indigenous activists, incluvisitors from around the world. green green the Mauna Kea walata from Ihumātzo, sung us Hawailans with those protecting Mauna ast a \$1.4-billion ENCOUNTERING GLOBAL CITIZENSHIP in 2015, the United Nations (UN) adopted 17 Suzztaniate Development Goals (SIGS The goals, described as a "shared biseprint for peace and prospertly for people and the planet, new and into the flaviar (UN, n.d., para.
 1), were designed to not certly guide government action but cross all spheres and levels of spoolety, including child society, and the review enter.
 This SIGS are not profit the review enter.
 This SIGS are not profit the review enter.
 This SIGS are not to the profit of the size enter.
 This SIGS are not to the profit of the size enter.
 This SIGS are not to the profit of the size enter.
 This SIGS are not to the profit of the size enter.
 This SIGS are not the profit of the size enter.
-This SIGS are not the profit of the size enter. of a wider UN resolution called the 2030 Agends for Sustainable Development, and advicate for worldwide sustainable betterment of flexibilit, food security, gasder equality, environmental protections and mores (See Chapter 16 for a more indepth discussion of SDGs, poverty DEVELOPMENT GOALS
+This SIGS are not the profit of the size enter. of a wider UN resolution called the 2030 Agends for Sustainable Development, and advicate for worldwide sustainable betterment of flexibit, food security, gasder equality, environmental protections and more, (See Chapter 16 for a more indepth discussion of SDGs, poverty DEVELOPMENT GOALS